The St. Gallen MBA: What You Need To Know

 Sarah Chian, MBA 2019

 A unique thing about St. Gallen is the exam at the end of the core courses.
-You are given a case in the form of a newspaper article, then you have 24 hours to prepare and then you present in front of a jury of professors and CEOs or board-members.
+You are given a case in the form of a newspaper article, then you have 24 hours to prepare and present in front of a jury of professors and CEOs or board members.
 It’s exciting and scary, but it feels very practical.